flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keysight-34980A-Submodules/Keysight-34980A-Submodules.md

 print(f"Channel is open: {is_open}")
 ```

-Note: Replace `"main_instrument_name"` with the actual name or address of your Keysight 34980A main instrument.
+Note: Replace `"main_instrument_name"` with the actual name or address of the Keysight 34980A main instrument.

 </TabItem>
 </Tabs>